 Including the lowest wage rate, investment related most of the costs are low in Bangladesh compare to the ten Asian countries concern.
 On the other hand, government is providing a lot of incentives for the foreign investors such as corporate tax holiday, reduced tariff on import of raw materials and capital machinery, bonded warehousing facility, export subsidy, fund for export promotion, export credit guarantee scheme and many others.
 In spite of all these comparative advantages, per capita FDI is the second lowest and FDI/GDP ratio is the third lowest among the ten Asian countries.
 But, fortunately FDI growth rate of Bangladesh was significantly high (24%) in 2013.
-For continuing this FDI growth or above, Bangladesh have to be more concern about governance indicators such as, Voice and Accountability, Political Stability, Government Effectiveness, Rule of Law, Control of corruption, Regulatory Quality, Competitiveness, etc. In the Global Competitiveness Report 2007-2008 © 2007 World Economic Forum mentions that Competitiveness, not a competitive advantage.
+For continuing this FDI growth or above, Bangladesh have to be more concern about governance indicators such as, Voice and Accountability, Political Stability, Government Effectiveness, Rule of Law, Control of corruption, Regulatory Quality, Competitiveness, etc. In the Global Competitiveness Report 2007-2008 © 2007 World Economic Forum mentions that Competitiveness depends not on costs, but on productivity.
+Low wages can be a sign of low competitiveness, not a competitive advantage.
 High wages in a country, if they are justified by high productivity, can be an excellent value.
 It is not absolutely correct that wage comparative advantage can play a vital role for attracting FDI.

-7. Conclusion
+6. Conclusion